TTrista/CASA0016_Final/README.md

-# 🌟 Multifunctional Wardrobe Dehumidification Assistant 🌟
+# 🌟 Multifunctional Wardrobe Dehumidifier 🌟

 Hello everyone! 👋 Welcome to Trista’s CASA0016 coursework repository!
-This project introduces the **Multifunctional Wardrobe Dehumidification Assistant**, a device specifically designed to efficiently monitor, control, and reduce humidity levels inside wardrobes.
+This project introduces the **Multifunctional Wardrobe Dehumidifier**, a device specifically designed to efficiently monitor, control, and reduce humidity levels inside wardrobes.
 Let’s dive into the details! 🚀

 ---